 - 8.27 There are open views all the way along Butt Hill across farmland to the north and north east including Napton Reservoir and Marinas and as far as Rugby in the long distance.
-A view point at the junction of Butt Hill and Hillside has been identified as Important View 1 in the Plan. - 8.28 There are stunning long distant views from Priors Marston Road across farm land to south east towards Shuckburgh Hill, visually connecting this hillside settlement to its neighbouring topographical feature - 8.29 Other less significant views are gained by looking up Hillside where it meanders up the hill and through properties on the more elevated sections of Hillside.
+A view point at the junction of Butt Hill and Hillside has been identified as Important View 1 in the Plan.
+This looks north east across rough sloping pastureland, over the A425 with the village of Granborough on the skyline behind mixed agricultural land and woodland. - 8.28 There are stunning long distant views from Priors Marston Road across farm land to south east towards Shuckburgh Hill, visually connecting this hillside settlement to its neighbouring topographical feature - 8.29 Other less significant views are gained by looking up Hillside where it meanders up the hill and through properties on the more elevated sections of Hillside.